 Commercial impact/ROI

 Addressing the issue of diversity and inclusivity in sampling is not something which is motivated by commercial advantage.
 Undertaking this initiative reflects the desire to deliver more representative samples of the population.
 MRS best practice recommendation is that all relevant characteristics are required for Nat Rep samples to be inclusive of the population e.g., age, gender identity, social grade, region, ethnicity, physical disability and/or mental health conditions and sexual orientation.
 This is not linked to whether a commercial advantage has been proven.
+Best practice guidance on this is advisory, not compulsory.
+Whatever characteristics you decide to include must however be clearly communicated as per changes to the MRS Code of Conduct (which is compulsory for MRS members and company partners).

 GDPR/DPA